Google Posts: Everything You Need to Know About [Complete Guide 2021]

 Before you start, take a moment to prepare your Google post image or video.

-Everything that you will upload (photo or video) should meet the following size requirements:
+Everything that you upload (photo or video) should meet the following size requirements:

 • Minimum: 400×300 pixels and 10 KB size limit